valkey-io/valkey-go/om/README.md

 # Generic Object Mapping

-The `om.NewHashRepository` and `om.NewJSONRepository` creates an OM repository backed by redis hash or RedisJSON.
+The `om.NewHashRepository` and `om.NewJSONRepository` creates an OM repository backed by valkey hash or RedisJSON.

 ```golang
 package main